Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Classical 2-to-2 scattering for Kerr binary

 Before moving on, let us also briefly mention the aligned-spin scenario: $a_1^\mu \propto a_2^\mu \propto L^\mu$.
 We note that some simplification occurs, since $a_i\cdot v_j=0$ and $\tau_{+}= - \tau_{-}=|q||a_1|\sinh \zeta$, giving

 where $J_{-2,k}$ is even and $J_{-1,k}$ odd in the first argument.
 The third triangle coefficient $c_{\bigtriangleup,3}$ also has some simplification, but it is less apparent.
-This matches low order results known in the literature, e.g. \cite{Chen:2021kxt, Bautista:2023szu,Bern:2022kto} and we provide expressions for $\alpha = 0$ up to $\mathcal{O}(S^{11})$ in the ancillary files.
+This matches low-order results known in the literature, \eg \cite{Chen:2021kxt, Bautista:2023szu,Bern:2022kto} and we provide expressions for $\alpha = 0$ up to $\mathcal{O}(S^{11})$ in the ancillary files.